-The kitchen is a significant room in any home as it is where you will spend a lot of time cooking, chatting and generally hanging out.
+The kitchen is a significant room in any home – it’s simply where you spend a lot of time.
+Not just cooking, but chatting and generally hanging out.
 If you are the parent of a teenager, it is also where you will spend time cleaning up their food spillages and find them searching for snacks!

-We had a new kitchen 14years ago – it’s definitely showing it’s age, raising four kids through the heart of the home shows the wear and tear more than some homes would!
+We had a new kitchen 14 years ago and it’s definitely showing its age; raising four kids through the heart of the home shows the wear and tear more than some homes would!

 So now on to the design details – important for helping to create the welcoming, stylish feel you desire.